Get the medication you need quickly

 Chlamydia is the most common STD in the UK.
 It is also easily curable - chlamydia treatment usually consists of a single dose antibiotic.
 About 50% of men and 70% of women don’t have any symptoms for years (if at all).

-When symptoms appear, people often suffer from abnormal vaginal discharge and vaginal bleeding, discharge from the tip of the penis and pain when peeing or during sex.
+When symptoms of chlamydia appear, people often suffer from abnormal vaginal discharge and vaginal bleeding, discharge from the tip of the penis and pain when peeing or during sex.

 When left untreated, chlamydia can lead to infertility in women and men.
 When you’re infected with chlamydia, other STDs may also be present.